Pride at Work: Goals and program

 Pride at Work members distribute literature and educate the public about union organizing campaigns affecting LGBTQ workers at the Capital Pride street festival in Washington, D.C., on June 14, 2009.

-Pride at Work exists to build tolerance and support for LGBTQ+ members in the workplace and in labor unions.
+Pride at Work exists to build tolerance and support for LGBTQIA+ members in the workplace and in labor unions.

-The organization educates LGBTQ+ people about their rights as workers, the organized labor movement and the principles of trade union solidarity; encourages and assists LGBTQ+ workers to organize and to become active participants in the trade union movement; opposes discrimination on the job and in unions based on sex, gender identity, gender expression, sexual orientation, race, national or ethnic origin, age, disability, religion or political views; encourages LGBTQ+ workers to register and vote to exercise their full rights and responsibilities of citizenship at the local, state and national levels; and educates the union movement and the public about the economic and social needs and interests of LGBTQ+ workers.
+The organization educates LGBTQIA+ people about their rights as workers, the organized labor movement and the principles of trade union solidarity; encourages and assists LGBTQIA+ workers to organize and to become active participants in the trade union movement; opposes discrimination on the job and in unions based on sex, gender identity, gender expression, sexual orientation, race, national or ethnic origin, age, disability, religion or political views; encourages LGBTQIA+ workers to register and vote to exercise their full rights and responsibilities of citizenship at the local, state and national levels; and educates the union movement and the public about the economic and social needs and interests of LGBTQIA+ workers.

-PAW also helps educate union members on larger political questions of importance to the LGBTQ+ community, such as gender identity-anti-discrimination protections and marriage equality.
+PAW also helps educate union members on larger political questions of importance to the LGBTQIA+ community, such as gender identity-anti-discrimination protections and marriage equality.

 Nationally, PAW led the struggle for domestic partnership benefits, an issue important to LGBTQ+ couples and non-married heterosexuals.
 PAW has also recently undertaken an initiative to advocate for health care benefits for the special needs of transgender workers.

 Staff

-The current staff includes Jerame Davis as executive director, and Elizabeth Rockett as national program and membership director.
+The current staff includes Brittany Anderson as Executive Director.